-- The SAF Registry is is underpinned by the IATA SAF Accounting and Reporting Methodology (released in 2025) which provides a consistent approach to accounting for the environmental benefits of SAF purchases, regardless of location. - Prior to this, the Air Transport Action Group (ATAG) study examined the potential of different decarbonization options, including some of the possible achievement trajectories for SAF to the year 2050.
-It is feasible to replace almost all fossil jet fuel with SAF over the coming decades. - Provide industry leadership and publicly available guidance material on best practice concerning sustainability standards, accounting procedures, logistics, communication, effective policy and business case development. - Influence policy negotiations to ensure aviation can opt into existing ground transport policies, and in some cases, have aviation preferentially incentivized to use SAF.
+- IATA released a series of roadmaps which provide step-by-step critical actions for aviation to achieve net zero CO2 by 2050.
+They address aircraft technology (and SAF), energy infrastructure, operations, finance, and policy. - Prior to this, the Air Transport Action Group (ATAG) study examines the potential of different decarbonization options, including some of the possible achievement trajectories for SAF out to the year 2050.
+It is feasible to replace almost all fossil jet fuel with SAF over the coming decades. - Provide industry leadership and publicly available guidance material on best practice concerning sustainability standards, accounting procedures, logistics, communication, effective policy and business case development. - Influence policy negotiations to ensure aviation can opt into existing ground transport policies, and in some cases, have aviation preferentially incentivized to use SAF. - The industry is working on adopting best practices for globally recognized accounting systems that would allow SAF uptake regardless of uplift location to help facilitate vital economies of scale in SAF production.
+It will also avoid the long-distance shipping of SAF, which would only degrade its climate credentials.